Gassandrid/ewan.my/content/Notes/Evolutionary Robotics/A short history of AI.md

 ## Input First, then Processing, then Output

 From the time of the [[Turing Machines|Turing Machine]], the very idea of computation has been based on a simple notion of input first, then processing, then output.
 This is the basis of the **von Neumann architecture** that underpins most modern computers.

+### Fast Foward to 1956

+The Dartmouth Summer Research Conference on Artificial Intelligence (1956) **Origin of the word “artificial intelligence”**.

+The proposal for the conference stated:

+> We propose that a 2 month, 10 man study of artificial intelligence be carried out during the summer of 1956 at Dartmouth College in Hanover, New Hampshire.
+The study is to proceed on the basis of the conjecture that every aspect of learning or any other feature of intelligence can in principle be so precisely described that a machine can be made to simulate it.
+>
+> An attempt will be made to find how to make machines use language, form abstractions and concepts, solve kinds of problems now reserved for humans, and improve themselves.
+>
+> We think that a significant advance can be made in one or more of these problems if a carefully selected group of scientists work on it together for a summer.

+In Laymanns terms, **every thing that a human can do, a computer can do** given enough time and resources.
+Not only that, but they should be able to **improve themselves**.

+Safe to say, they did not figure out Artificial Intelligence that summer.

+Among the attendees were John McCarthy (who coined the term "Artificial Intelligence"), Marvin Minsky, Nathaniel Rochester, and Claude Shannon(founder of [[Information Theory]]).
+They are considered the founding fathers of AI.

+### Goals of Artificial Intelligence

+1. Understand the biological systems

+Mother nature has done an excellent job of creating intelligent systems (humans, animals).
+By studying these systems, we can gain insights into how intelligence works and apply those principles to artificial systems.
+Term **bioinspiration** will pop up a lot.

+2. Distill out the general principles of intelligent behavior

+Our ancestors evolved an exceptional shoulder joint to throw spears accurately.
+Very awesome, but do we need to build robots that can throw spears?
+No. We need to distill out the general principles of intelligent behavior that can be applied across a wide range of tasks and environments.

+3. Apply these principles to build intelligent artifacts

+What do we need to actually build intelligent systems?
+Maybe a brain that can **predict sensory input** (if you are a fan of the [[Bayesian Brain]] and [[Free Energy Principle]] theories).

+### Eliza

+Created in 1966 by Joseph Weizenbaum, **Eliza** was one of the first chatbots.
+It simulated a Rogerian psychotherapist by using pattern matching and substitution to respond to user inputs.

+It was a very simplistic system, but it was able to convince some users that they were talking to a real person.
+This led to discussions about the nature of intelligence and whether machines could truly understand human language.

+> [!Abstract] Dialogue Example
+>
+> **User**: I am feeling sad.
+> **Eliza**: Why are you feeling sad?
+> **User**: Because my dog died.
+> **Eliza**: I'm sorry to hear that.
+How long have you had your dog
+> **User**: For 10 years.
+> **Eliza**: Tell me more about your dog.

+The program would parse the sentence looking for **pronoun**, **verbs**, and **nouns**, and then use a set of pre-defined rules to generate a response.
+For example, if the user said "I am feeling sad", Eliza would recognize the pronoun "I" and the verb "am feeling", and respond with "Why are you feeling sad?".

+The lesson?
+Humans often **anthropomorphize** machines, attributing human-like qualities to them even when they are not present.
+This can lead to misunderstandings about the capabilities of AI systems.